avaz7791/python-challenge/README.md

 ## PyParagrapgh
 Import a text file filled with a paragraph of your choosing.
-	There are 3 text files that were used for testing
+There are 3 text files that were used for testing.

 Assess the passage for each of the following:
-	Approximate word count
+	Approximate word count.
-	Approximate sentence count
+	Approximate sentence count.
-	Approximate letter count (per word)
+	Approximate letter count (per word).
-	Average sentence length (in words)
+	Average sentence length (in words).